suffolklibraries/sljekyll/elibrary/kanopy/index.md

 breadcrumb: elibrary
 ---

 Kanopy allows you to play 10 classic and indie films or documentaries per calendar month using your PC, mobile device or TV service.
-Once you press 'play' on a film, you have three days to watch it as many times as you like without using up additional credits.
+Once you press 'play' on a standard film, you have three days to watch it as many times as you like without using up additional credits.

 ## Setting up your device to watch films with Kanopy